polambert/hyper/README.md

 })
 ```

 If you have any questions about hyper, support will be continued indefinitely.

-Contact me at:

-- parkerthelamb@gmail.com
-- Park#3337
+Issues are the recommended way of contacting me.